What Is Produced Water Treatment?

 Physical Treatment Technologies

-Physical treatment uses mechanical methods to separate oil, solids, and suspended particles.
+Physical treatment uses mechanical methods to remove oil, solids, and suspended particles from produced water, typically during the early stages of treatment.

 Common Techniques:

-- Gravity Separation & Skimming – Allows oil and solids to naturally settle or rise for removal.
+- Gravity separation and skimming - Allows oil and solids to naturally rise or settle so they can be skimmed or removed from the surface or bottom.

-- Hydrocyclones & Centrifugation – Use centrifugal force to separate oil droplets and solids.
+- Hydrocyclones and centrifugation - Use centrifugal force to efficiently spin out oil droplets and solid particles.

-- Filtration (Sand/Nut Shell Filters) – Captures suspended solids and fine particulates.
+- Filtration (sand/nut shell filters) - Filters out suspended solids and fine particulates.

-- Dissolved Air Flotation (DAF) – Injects air bubbles to lift oil droplets and particles to the surface.
+- Dissolved Air Flotation (DAF) - Injects air bubbles into the water, attaching to oil and solids and floating them to the top for easy removal.

-Best for: Removing oil, grease, and large solids in the early treatment stages.
+Best for: Removing oil, grease, and large solids at the start of the treatment process.

 -